 “If you only had one night in town and could eat wherever you wanted, where would you go?”

 It’s brilliant.
 It takes the pressure off the concierge to try to figure out what YOU want and lets the person bring down their guard and hopefully tell you the place THEY really like.
 By saying you only have one night, it needs to be a place you’d be upset if you missed it and saying they can go wherever they want takes price out of the decision.
-Now, the location they tell you about might not be the fanciest place or the hot spot of the city, but there’s something about the place that they like and that’s what we wanted – something different.
+Of course, the location they tell you about might not be the fanciest place or the city’s hot spot, but there’s something about the place that they like and that’s what we wanted – something different.
 Something original that we couldn’t get at home.

 Know where the concierge told us to go?
 Bern’s Steak House.

 I can’t believe I’m sharing this picture, but here is photographic evidence of our visit in 1989.
 Thank goodness we brought jackets with us on the trip (I was in Tampa to receive the YABA Youth Leader of the Year award, thus the celebratory dinner) (Note from Sharon: YABA stands for Young American Bowling Alliance.
 ‘Cuz Joe is a REALLY good bowler, with three 300 games under his belt.
 He doesn’t do it as much now, but he’s been bowling since he was 5).